-To deal with these situations,
+To deal with these situations:

-- the referee shall warn any player holding an opponent before the ball is in play - caution the player if the holding continues before the ball is in play - award a direct free kick or penalty kick and caution the player if it happens once the ball is in play.
+- the referee must warn any player holding an opponent before the ball is in play - caution the player if the holding continues before the ball is in play - award a direct free kick or penalty kick and caution the player if it happens once the ball is in play

-If a defender starts holding an attacker outside the penalty area but continues holding him inside the penalty area, the referee shall award a penalty kick.
+If a defender starts holding an attacker outside the penalty area and continues holding him inside the penalty area, the referee must award a penalty kick.

-- A caution for unsporting behaviour shall be issued when a player holds an opponent to prevent him gaining possession of the ball or taking up an advantageous position - A player shall be sent off if he denies an obvious goalscoring opportunity by holding an opponent - No further disciplinary action shall be taken in other situations of holding an opponent
+- A caution for unsporting behaviour must be issued when a player holds an opponent to prevent him gaining possession of the ball or taking up an advantageous position - A player must be sent off if he denies an obvious goal-scoring opportunity by holding an opponent - No further disciplinary action must be taken in other situations of holding an opponent

-• Direct free kick from the position where the offence occurred (see page 3) or a penalty kick if the offence occurred inside the penalty area.
+• Direct free kick from the position where the offence occurred (see Law 13 - Position of Free Kick) or a penalty kick if the offence occurred inside the penalty area.